St Mary's Church & Convent, Townsville

-St Mary's Church & Convent are heritage-listed Roman Catholic church buildings at 34 Ingham Road, West End, City of Townsville, Queensland, Australia.
+St Mary's Church and Convent are heritage-listed Roman Catholic church buildings at 34 Ingham Road, West End, City of Townsville, Queensland, Australia.
 It was designed by the Rooney Brothers and built by Cowell & Holt in 1888.
 It was added to the Queensland Heritage Register on 2 January 1993.

+The church is functional as a parish church, while the former convent is now a private residence.

 History

 St Mary's Church was erected in 1888, as a West Townsville mass centre and school for the Catholic parish of Townsville.
 It is the second oldest Catholic church in North Queensland.
 The former St Mary's Convent is a c.
 1880s residence acquired by the Catholic Church in 1917.

 Early settlement in Townsville began in the mid-1860s at the mouth of Ross Creek, and along the beach front to the north, but later development was concentrated along the creek to the west.
 By the late 1880s, West Townsville was a well settled area, and catholics in this area lived a considerable distance from St Joseph's Church and School on The Strand (established in the 1870s).
 Fr William Mason Walsh, second parish priest of Townsville, made the decision to establish a church and school in West Townsville, acquiring the St Mary's Church site in 1887.

 The West Townsville church was designed by Rooney Bros, who were the premier builders, and frequently also the designers, of vernacular architecture in Townsville and North Queensland during the latter part of the 19th century.
 Matthew and John Rooney and their families were strong supporters of the catholic church.

 When St Mary's was erected by contractors Cowell & Holt in 1888, it was a simple rectangular structure with a nave and entrance porch.
 The present cedar pews in the nave date from this period.
 The sub-floor was enclosed to provide classroom space for the Sisters of Mercy, who opened St Mary's School there in the same year.
 The Sisters taught beneath the church until a new school building was erected on an adjacent block at the rear of the church in 1917.

 The Sisters of Mercy, an Irish teaching and nursing order of catholic nuns, had arrived in Townsville in 1878, in response to a request from Fr Walsh.
 For ten years the Mercy nuns taught solely at St Joseph's on The Strand.
 From 1888 some of the nuns travelled by sulky to teach in the classrooms established under St Mary's Church at West End, and only took up residence near St Mary's when the parish of St Mary's was established in 1917.
 St Mary's was Townsville's second catholic parish, and comprised the suburbs now known as Mundingburra, Hyde Park, Belgian Gardens and Garbutt.